alexwlchan/alexwlchan.net/src/_drafts/rusty-shelves.md

 }
 ```

-We have to provide the type hint to tell the compiler that this instance of `ImageBuffer` should have RGBA pixels.
+The type hint tells the compiler that this instance of `ImageBuffer` should have RGBA pixels.
 (I want RGBA because I want anything not part of the bookshelf to be transparent.)

-The crate includes some aliases for commonly used pixel types, so we can simplify this slightly:
+The crate includes some aliases for commonly used pixel types, so we can simplify this:

 ```rust
 use image::RgbaImage;